-Many people would remember the term “Blue Baby” and “Hole in the Heart Baby” – these are conditions that describe CHD which, in reality, covers a wide range of conditions.
-At HeartKids, we also include children who may acquire heart conditions such as Rheumatic Fever and Kawasaki’s Disease – therefore we often refer to CHD as meaning Childhood Heart Disease.
+Some remember the term “Blue Baby” and “Hole in the Heart Baby” – these are conditions that describe CHD which, in reality, covers a wide range of conditions.
+At HeartKids, we also include children who may acquire heart conditions such as Rheumatic Fever and Kawasaki’s Disease – therefore we often refer to CHD as meaning childhood heart disease , rather than congenital heart disease.

 Some startling statistics:

-- Every day, 6 babies are born with heart defects.
-That is over 2000 every year!
+- Eight babies are born with a heart defect in Australia every day.
+That is almost 3,000 every year.

-- Each week more than 4 Australians pass away as a result of a Congenital Heart condition.
+- Each week more than four Australians pass away as a result of a congenital heart defect.

 - It is estimated that 32,000 children (under 18 years of age) are currently living with CHD in Australia.